-In this report, we have presented a call for the extension of the formal primary health care system through the community and to the household level with CHWs that are integrated and formalized in national health plans; an exploration of the key elements to consider in operational design, planning, training and deployment; a brief look at the national contexts upon which systems improvements might be built; as well as the basic costs associated with implementation of a comprehensive, formal CHW program at national scale in sub-Saharan Africa.
-There is an evident need for extension of health systems to communities, particularly to the household level and for community case management of specific diseases, with strong management, planning, training, deployment and evaluation.
+In this report, we have presented a call for the exnated expansion of the health sector for sustainable tension of the formal primary health care system health systems beyond the 2015 MDG targets. through the community and to the household level with CHWs that are integrated and formalized in The estimated \$2.3 billion required to ensure that national health plans; an exploration of the key el-CHWs are an integral feature of rural populations in ements to consider in operational design, planning, low-income sub-Saharan Africa will have to be motraining and deployment; a brief look at the national bilized by joint efforts of national governments and contexts upon which systems improvements might be global partners.
+It is beyond the scope of this paper built; as well as the basic costs associated with impleto delineate this cost sharing, but we can offer some mentation of a comprehensive, formal CHW prorough guidelines.
+Low-income countries can deploy gram at national scale in sub-Saharan Africa.
+There around \$15 per person per year, on average, out of is an evident need for extension of health systems to domestic budget resources, leaving a financing gap of communities, particularly to the household level and roughly \$35 per person.
+If we assume, therefore that for community case management of specific diseases, the low-income countries cover 30 percent of the towith strong management, planning, training, deployment and evaluation.
 The barriers to progress thus far are operational, financial and policy based.

 Support for CHW subsystem scale-up and augmentation must come from multiple stakeholders, such as civil organizations, NGOs, private sector representatives, but be led by national and district planning and implemented by local managers.
 A comprehensive scale-up plan as recommended in this report will be a synthesis of broader health system strengthening initiatives, comprehensive HRH planning, regular monitoring and evaluation, and strong community engagement mechanisms.
 The opportunities to learn from ongoing initiatives continues to be immense, particularly in areas of program design, deployment strategies and optimal repertoires of CHW tasks that extends the broader health system in a targeted manner.
 The Millennium Villages Project is a global touch point in low-income sub-Saharan African countries focusing on solving implementation challenges and developing innovative solutions for host national systems.
-Further work remains to understand how national strategies should interface with extensive private sector frontline health workers to ensure coordinated expansion of the health sector for sustainable health systems beyond the 2015 MDG targets.

-The estimated \$2.3 billion required to ensure that CHWs are an integral feature of rural populations in low-income sub-Saharan Africa will have to be mobilized by joint efforts of national governments and global partners.
-It is beyond the scope of this paper to delineate this cost sharing, but we can offer some rough guidelines.
-Low-income countries can deploy around \$15 per person per year, on average, out of domestic budget resources, leaving a financing gap of roughly \$35 per person.
-If we assume, therefore that the low-income countries cover 30 percent of the total costs of the CHW system, the donor share would be roughly 70 percent of \$2.3 billion, or \$1.61 billion per year.
+Further work remains to understand how national strategies should interface with extensive private sector frontline health workers to ensure coordital costs of the CHW system, the donor share would be roughly 70 percent of \$2.3 billion, or \$1.61 billion per year.
 This sum constitutes roughly 0.005% of donor GDP (currently around \$35 trillion per year), and so is a modest sum that fits easily within the promised levels of donor aid.
 There should be no barriers, therefore, to the effective deployment of the needed sums, especially if official donor assistance is combined with private donor assistance from pharmaceutical companies, NGOs, and foundations.
 Of from the monies committed already for AIDS, TB, malaria, neglected tropical diseases, and maternal and child health, all areas in which CHW deployment has a proven impact.